aiko-kami/sheepy/README.md

 - [x] Add button "See more" on the home page
 - [x] Add project details (category) in project horizontal card
+- [x] Add status on project cards and table for My Projects

+---

+### Project types organisation

+Groups:

+- Projects I Own (Projects I Created, drafts, submitted - can be active, on hold, completed, archived, cancelled, rejected)
+- Projects I work on ( - can be active, on hold, completed, archived, cancelled)
+- Projects I like ( - can be active, on hold, completed, archived, cancelled)

+Projects Invitations
+Projects requests

+Possible status: drafts, submitted, active, on hold, completed, archived, cancelled, rejected

 ---